trevisanj/f311/docs/source/nist-scraper.rst

 .. note:: This script was designed to work with **diatomic molecules** and may not work with other
           molecules.

-.. warning:: The table contents online contains small typos (such as an underscore instead of a minus
+.. warning:: The source material online was known to contain mistakes (such as an underscore instead of a minus
-             signal to indicate a negative number), many of which we attempted to fix in the parsing process.
-However, inconsistencies may occur in the result printed by this script.
+             signal to indicate a negative number).
+We have identified a few of these, and build some workarounds.
+However, we recommend a close look at the information parsed before use.

 Usage examples: